Project

 Seismic Testing Hurts Our Oceans

 To find oil and gas off our coast, exploration companies want to use seismic testing, loud airguns to test the ocean floor for fossil fuels.
-Ships haul the guns for hundreds of miles, blasting the air guns every 10 seconds, sending noise louder than jet engines into the ocean.
+Ships haul the guns for hundreds of miles, blasting the air guns every 10 seconds and sending noise louder than jet engines into the ocean.

 Marine mammals like the endangered North Atlantic right whale depend on sound to feed and reproduce.
 Studies show that no North Atlantic right whales were born in 2017.
 The Interior Department estimates that seismic testing kills more than 130,000 marine mammals.